anoma/nspec/docs/arch/node/engines/encryption_behaviour.juvix.md

    - Each response is sent back to its original requester
    - Uses mailbox  0 (the default) for all responses

-#### Important Notes:
+!!! warning "Important Notes"

     - All pending requests for an identity are processed in a single batch when evidence arrives
     - The same evidence is used for all pending requests for that identity
     - If no pending requests exist for the identity when evidence arrives, the evidence is discarded

 ## Action arguments